TingtingY-Lab/wg-wireless/KubeEdge Wireless Working Group Charter.md

 ### In scope

-- How different topology and different scenarios affect the communication strength of kubeEdge.
+- How different topologys and different scenarios affect the communication strength of kubeEdge.
 - Random off-line issues present new challenges to kubeEdge management in wireless communication.
 - Proactive changes in communication intensity require decentralized cloud management capabilities.
 - Explore the requirements for kubeEdge in wireless scenario.